Meet the team!

-In RE this half term we will look at the Christian and Jewish faiths and what they believe.
+In RE this half term we will look at special buildings relating to different religions.

-In ICT this half term the children will continue using Purple Mash and will be focusing on grouping and sorting and lego builders.
+In ICT this half term the children will continue using Purple Mash and will be focusing on coding.

 Our phonics work will take place every morning.
 Our class will split into groups for letters and sounds.
 This term the year 1 children will take the phonics screening check.

 Ladybirds have now finished their turn at Forest Schools

 For the whole of the Spring term Ladybird class (Year 1) have been split into two groups so all children in the class come to Forest Schools for an afternoon each week.
 The children are loving this experience and can’t wait for our weekly sessions.
 So far we have made Forest School bracelets, explored the school Forest School site, made shelters, used clay to make tree faces, made our own Stick Man, magic wands as well as learning some circle time games.
 Oh and we have explored mud!
 If you can’t do this in Forest Schools when can you do it???!!!
 All of the Ladybird class have created their own Forest School names so ask a member of Ladybird class to find out what their name is as well as their own action!
 My name is Miss Hedgehog Harrison!
 A little bit of an alliteration challenge was set to the children and they amazed me!